marharyta-aleksandrova/marharyta-aleksandrova.github.io/teaching.md

 3d semester.
 Check [here](https://youtu.be/xYp-gOUrKxo) for a short video presentation of the course.
 Taught in fall 2020.

 Course "Computational Science 2" for [Bachelor in Computer Science](https://wwwfr.uni.lu/formations/fstm/bachelor_in_computer_science/programme), 6th semester.
-Check [here](https://wwwfr.uni.lu/layout/set/print/formations/fstm/bachelor_in_computer_science/programme?f=BAACAINFOR&c=0008C3366) for the detailed description of the course.
+Check [here](https://wwwfr.uni.lu/layout/set/print/formations/fstm/bachelor_in_computer_science/programme?f=BAACAINFOR&c=0008C3366) for a detailed description of the course.
 Taught in spring 2020, 2021.